Lyft and Uber Sexual Assaults

 In another step to increase passenger safety, Lyft and Uber have announced that they plan to voluntarily share driver information with each other and smaller rideshare companies in an effort to weed out dangerous drivers.

-As a rideshare passenger, we all expect to get to our destination safe and sound.
+As rideshare passengers, we all expect to get to our destination safe and sound, without the concern of sexual harassment or assault.
 While Lyft and Uber’s enhanced safety standards are certainly welcome, even one sexual assault is one too many.
 By holding the rideshare companies accountable through criminal and civil lawsuits, victims can obtain justice while effecting positive change.

 The Dominguez Firm is a nationally recognized personal injury law firm that has been successfully meeting the needs of sexual abuse victims for over 30 years.
-For a free and confidential case consultation, please call us at 800-818-1818.
+For a free and confidential case consultation, please call us at 800-818-1818 to speak to a sexual assault lawyer.